Joint modeling with time-dependent treatment and heteroskedasticity: Bayesian analysis with application to the Framingham Heart Study: Methods

-Let $T_i=\min(T_i^*,C_i)$ be the observed survival time for individual $i$ taking the value of the true survival time $T_i^*$ if the event is observed and otherwise taking the value of the censoring time $C_i$.
+Let $T_i=\min(T_i^*,C_i)$ be the observed event time for individual $i$ taking the value of the true event time $T_i^*$ if the event is observed and otherwise taking the value of the censoring time $C_i$.
 The hazard rate $\lambda_i(t)$ is specified as